sims718718/UnifiedThreatHunting/README.md

 ### Stories (Hunts)

 These are the discrete investigations or tests aligned to the Epic’s hypothesis.
 You can have one or more stories under a hypothesis to ultimately **prove or disprove** it.
-Each story should reflect a single thought process.
+Each story should reflect a single thought process and function as a test.
+The idea of developing multiple tests is not not only to thouroughly investigate your hypothesis, but to also challenge any initial thought processes.
+We should be **challenging what you already know.** Remember threat hunting is about chasing the unknown and while you should cover your basis for a simple test (i.e string search for encoded commands) we should strive to think harder and deeper if we really want to find the unknown.
+I believe there should be some level of struggle in the hunting process otherwise you are probably not learning and likely implementing a hunt that already exists.
+If that is the case then ask yourself what is the point?

 Example:
 If my hypothesis is about anomalous logon events from administrative accounts, I might have two stories: